Walter Ruttmann: Biography

 Opus I and Opus II, were experiments with new forms of film expression, and the influence of these early abstract films can be seen in some of the early work of Oskar Fischinger.
 Ruttmann and his colleagues of the avant garde movement enriched the language of film as a medium with new formal techniques.

 In 1926 he worked with Julius Pinschewer on Der Aufsteig, an experimental film advertising the GeSoLei trade fair in Düsseldorf.

 In 1926, Ruttmann licensed a Wax Slicing machine from Oskar Fischinger to create special effects for The Adventures of Prince Achmed, an animated fairy tale film, for Lotte Reiniger, making the moving backgrounds and magic scenes.

 Ruttmann was a prominent exponent of both avant-garde art and music.
 His early abstractions played at the 1929 Baden-Baden Festival to international acclaim despite their being almost eight years old.
 Together with Erwin Piscator, he worked on the film Melody of the World (1929), though he is best remembered for Berlin: Die Sinfonie der Großstadt (Berlin: Symphony of a Metropolis, 1927).

 Weekend (Wochenende), commissioned in 1928 by Berlin Radio Hour, and presented on 13 June 1930, is a pioneering work of musique concrète, a montage of sound clips, recorded using film optical sound track from the Tri-Ergon process.
 Ruttmann recorded the streets sounds of Berlin with a camera, but without images, this was before magnetic tape.
 Hans Richter called it “a symphony of sound, speech-fragments, and silence woven into a poem.”

 A pacifist, he traveled to Moscow in 1928 and 1929.
 During the Nazi period he was replaced by Leni Riefenstahl as director of the documentary which eventually became Triumph of the Will (1935), supposedly because Ruttmann's editing style was considered too "Marxist" and Soviet influenced.
-He died in Berlin 15 July 1941 due to an embolism after leg amputation.
+He died in Berlin 15 July 1941 due to complications following an embolism.